AdobeDocs/document-cloud-mobile.en/help/acrobat-guide/shared/liquidmode-en.md

 No, this experience does not change any content.
 Simply tap on the drop-shaped icon again to revert to your original page view.

-**What kind of files are best suited for [!DNL Adobe Liquid Mode]?**
+**What kind of files are best suited for Liquid Mode?**

 Most files are compatible.
-For a list of files which might not be available in [!DNL Adobe Liquid Mode], see the next FAQ.
+For a list of files which might not be available in Liquid Mode, see the next FAQ.

-**What files cannot leverage [!DNL Adobe Liquid Mode]?**
+**What files cannot leverage Liquid Mode?**

-If your file PDF has one or more of the following properties, it may not be available in [!DNL Adobe Liquid Mode]:
+If your file PDF has one or more of the following properties, it may not be available in Liquid Mode:

 * More than 200 pages
 * More than 10 MB in size